|

 Hitler briefly glanced over the top edge of his glasses and approved

-Dieter's entrance by not doing anything at all.
+of Dieter's entrance by doing nothing at all.

 63. The